mazzy89/invo/terraform/README.md

 ![jenkins](/images/jenkins.png "Jenkins").

 In Jenkins we have a Job named `BuildInvoWithKaniko` started by Spinnaker which after some preparation build the Invo image and push it to the Docker Hub registry.

+We could have added another job that would handle the ECS deployment.
+However ECS does not provide by default all the primitives to make a blue-green rollout.
+Recently AWS released a service named after this rollout strategy that it makes the rollout seamless.
+However Spinnaker represents an undisputed method to deploy seamless, fast and highly controllable ECS services.

 ## Continuous Deployment